 Cervical insufficiency or incompetent cervix can increase the risk of second-trimester loss if left untreated.
-Dr. Darin Swainston provides diagnosis, treatment, and ongoing management of cervical insufficiency at his Las Vegas practice.
+Darin Swainston, MD, FACOG provides diagnosis, treatment, and ongoing management of cervical insufficiency at his Las Vegas practice.
 Minimally-invasive procedures to correct cervical incontinence and prevent preterm birth improve the chances of successful pregnancy and delivery.

 A healthy cervix stays tightly closed throughout pregnancy and begins to open as the due date nears.
 In women with cervical insufficiency or incompetence, the weight of the fetus causes the cervix to open much earlier – between 16 and 24 weeks gestation – causing pregnancy loss in the second trimester.

 The condition is uncommon but devastating.
 Because many women who have experienced pregnancy loss due to an incompetent cervix don't attempt to have children again, the number of women affected is unknown.

 An incompetent cervix can be the result of a congenital disability.
 A previous D & C (dilation and curettage), LEEP procedure, or cold knife conization can put women at higher risk of cervical incompetence.

 Dr. Swainston often discovers cervical insufficiency after a second-trimester loss.
 Women who have a known incompetence or women who are at high risk of incompetence can be monitored closely via ultrasound during the first and second trimester.
 Perinatologists normally make the determination if abdominal cerclage should be offered during first trimester or prior to pregnancy.